 - Hair covering

-PPE is designed to keep employees safe, so it should never be neglected.
+PPE is designed to keep employees safe, so it should always be maintained.
 Some employees may consider it restrictive or uncomfortable, but its benefits far outweigh the drawbacks.
-It’s also important that employees handle their PPE with care and inspect it carefully before each use.
-If they note any deficiency in their PPE, they should replace it or find a safer alternative.
+It’s also important that employees handle their PPE with care and inspect it before each use.
+If they note any damage in their PPE, they should replace it or find a safer alternative.
 Damaged PPE won’t be able to adequately protect employees from the hazards of the job.

 Workplace Safety is Important